 Writers, creative types, cutting-edge hotels and ambitious restaurants followed, making this once-unknown outpost in the desert fashionable – just think of the Prada, Marfa installation; the faux Prada boutique created in 2005 by artists Michael Elmgreen and Ingar Gragset, and you’ll realise the status this town now holds.

 A few years ago, photography husband-and-wife duo Caroline and Jayden Lee (aka Woodnote Photography) captured the essence of Marfa, from the famous Food Shark food truck and typical Mexican-inspired buildings of the area, to the abandoned mid-century truck stops and the aforementioned Prada boutique.
-Take a look at their photographs below, and then start planning your trip.
+Take a look at their photographs, and then start planning your trip.

 To see more of their work, visit the Woodnote Photography website.